-Start reading the serving sizes on packages of the foods you buy.
+Helpful Tip: Start reading the serving sizes on packages of the foods you buy.
 It'll help you become familiar with what is considered a serving.
 You may be very surprised.
 If you're dining out, cut a portion of your meal to eat and ask your server for a container to pack the other half to go.

-- Myth: It's best to weigh and measure foods before they're cooked. - Fact: Foods should always be cooked first and then weighed or measured.
+Myth: It's best to weigh and measure foods before they're cooked.

+weighed or measured.